Sunday, July 26, 2015

 I couldn’t blame the waves

-the geese kept flying over head
+the geese kept flying

 the shadows kept moving afar